About This Chapter

 Understanding how each item you sell affects your business can make a big difference in how you make business decisions.
 This lesson gives you examples of how you can make better decisions as a business owner.

 13. Sales Tax: Definition, Types, Purpose & Examples

-Learn what sales tax is and find out many of the different types that you may pay.
-Discover where all that money goes and how it is used to offer services that you benefit from everyday.
+Learn what sales tax is and get information about many of the different types that you may pay.
+Discover where all that money goes and how it is used to offer services that you benefit from every day.